For best experience please turn on javascript and use a modern browser!

 Bachelor of Science or Bachelor of Arts

-If a student majors in the social sciences or humanities, they will qualify for a Bachelor of Arts (BA) degree.
-If a student majors in the sciences, they will qualify for a Bachelor of Science (BSc) degree.
+If a student majors in the Social Sciences or Humanities, they will qualify for a Bachelor of Arts (BA) degree.
+If a student majors in the Sciences, they will qualify for a Bachelor of Science (BSc) degree.
 More information on graduation requirements can be found via the link below.

 Dutch law distinguishes between Bachelor's degrees awarded for 'research-oriented higher education' (wo-bachelor) and those awarded for 'higher professional education' (hbo-bachelor).
 AUC offers a wo-bachelor.
 The Netherlands Organization for International Cooperation in Higher Education (Nuffic) offers more information on Dutch higher education and English translations of Dutch higher education terminology on their website.